favourch/Notes-blog/docs/USMLE/Cardiology/Coarctation of the aorta.md

 	- Coarctation is most commonly juxtaductal.
 	- <span style="background:rgba(240, 200, 0, 0.2)">The coarctation most commonly occurs distal to the left subclavian artery, where the ductus arteriosus originates.</span>
 	- Rarely, the coarctation occurs in the lower segments of the thoracic aorta or in the abdominal aorta
-- In discrete coarctation: <span style="background:rgba(240, 200, 0, 0.2)">left ventricular outflow obstruction → myocardial hypertrophy and increased collateral blood flow (e.g., intercostal vessels, scapular vessels).</span>
+- In discrete coarctation: left ventricular outflow obstruction → myocardial hypertrophy and <span style="background:rgba(240, 200, 0, 0.2)">increased collateral blood flow (e.g., intercostal vessels, scapular vessels).</span>
 - In long-segment coarctation: closure of PDA after birth → left ventricular pressure and volume overload → hypoperfusion of organs and extremities distal to the stenosis

 ---